-❖ Maintenance Standards: Sammamish implements maintenance standards from the King County Surface Water Design Manual and proprietary system recommendations as necessary, such as Contech's Filterra system.
-In addition, the City of Sammamish created the City Facility Maintenance Manual in 2016 and will be updating in 2022.
+Maintenance Standards: Sammamish implements maintenance standards from the King County Surface Water Design Manual, Sammamish Addendum, and proprietary system recommendations as necessary, such as Contech's Filterra system.
+In addition, the City of Sammamish created the City Facility Maintenance Manual in 2016 and anticipates ongoing updates to occur in 2023.